shopware/docs/guides/plugins/plugins/storefront/add-listing-filters.md

 ## Next steps

-Are you interested in adding custom sorting options to your listing in the storefront as well?
+Are you interested in adding custom sorting options to your listing in the Storefront as well?
 Head over to the corresponding guide to learn more about that:

 {% page-ref page="add-custom-sorting-product-listing.md" %}